-For some woodworking joints, you will be able or have to replace the hand tools with power tools, but I describe that in the relevant joint.
+For some woodworking joints, you will be able to replace the hand tools with power tools, but I will describe that in the relevant joint.

 If you want to make wood joints, you can choose from a whole arsenal of options.

-The 11 most common woodworking joints are: the butt joint, half-lap joint, mitered joint, dado joint, box joint, tongue and groove joint, mortise and tenon joint, pocket hole joint, rabbet joint, biscuit joint and dovetail joint.
+The 11 most common different wood joints discussed in this article are: the butt joint, half-lap joint, mitered joint, dado joint, box joint, tongue and groove joint, mortise and tenon joint, pocket hole joint, rabbet joint, biscuit joint, and dovetail joint.